Palazzo del Capitano

 Make this tour Private or for more information, call:800.866.7314

 Benvenuti to Tuscany!
-We’ll get together at 12:30 pm in the hotel lobby for lunch and a brief introduction talk.
+After our 11.30 group shuttle from Montevarchi train station, we will get together at 12.30 in the hotel lobby, we’ll get together at 12:30 pm in the hotel lobby for lunch and a brief introduction talk.
 In the afternoon after a bike fitting, we’ll ride to Castellina in Chianti to have a coffee in the main square or stroll around town.
 An optional extra loop will take you to Lucarelli after a long and fun descent immersed in the Chianti vineyards.

 Today we’ll ride on the Chiantigiana road through the Chianti region of Italy!
 Our landscapes are farms and vineyards, towering Cypress trees and olive groves, and ancient and historic buildings.
 This is the land of the Gallo Nero, the symbol of the Consorzio Chianti Classico, the organization that protects the Chianti Classico wine and its trademark.
 An extra loop takes you to Badia a Coltibuono (Abbey of the Good Harvest), an abbey founded in 1051 by Vallambrosa monk.

 Today we’ll leave the Chianti region for another beautiful ride and an extra loop to Castagnoli.
 We’ll cycle to the medieval city of Siena.
 En-route, we’ll stop for lunch and a wine tasting at the Felsina Vineyard.
 Siena’s heart is its central piazza known as Il Campo, known worldwide for the famous Palio run here (it’s a horse race run around the piazza two times every summer).
 In the afternoon, our local guide and friend will take you for a tour of this UNESCO World Heritage site and after, you will have a dinner on your own in town.